thirumurthis/projects/go-operator/go_operator_blog.md

 #### Reconciler logic

 - The `Reconcile()` method calls three different function which creates the Service, ConfigMap and Deployment resource.
+   - Function `checkAndCreateConfigMapResource()`, `checkAndCreateServiceResource`, and `checkAndCreateDeploymentResource()` follows the same logic to create or update only difference is which object is being initialized in each method.
 - When the CR is applied, the create event will be triggered and the resources will be deployed.
 If the CR is deployed with any updates, the update event will update the resources.

 ```go